silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

 ## 7. Active Directory Certificate Services (AD CS) Attacks

 Active Directory Certificate Services (AD CS) is often an overlooked attack vector that can provide stealthy paths to domain dominance.
 These attacks target misconfigured certificate templates, enrollment services, and other AD CS components.
+Unlike traditional AD attacks, certificate-based attacks often bypass common security monitoring and provide persistent access that survives password changes and other credential rotations.

+### Why AD CS Attacks Are Valuable

+1. **Low Detection Profile**: Many organizations heavily monitor Kerberos and NTLM authentication but pay less attention to certificate-based authentication.
+2. **Persistence**: Certificates can provide long-term access that survives password resets and account lockouts.
+3. **Privilege Escalation**: Misconfigured certificate templates can allow direct escalation to Domain Admin rights.
+4. **Alternative Attack Path**: When traditional methods are blocked or heavily monitored, AD CS often provides a viable alternative.

 - **Certipy for AD CS Enumeration**: Identify vulnerable certificate templates and AD CS misconfigurations.
   - **Tools**: `Certipy` (https://github.com/ly4k/Certipy)
+  - **How It Works**: Certipy queries the AD environment for certificate authorities, templates, and their configurations.
+It analyzes these configurations to identify security weaknesses such as dangerous template settings, vulnerable enrollment agent configurations, and misconfigured access controls.
+  - **What to Look For**:
+    - Templates with `Client Authentication` EKU
+    - Templates allowing `CT_FLAG_ENROLLEE_SUPPLIES_SUBJECT` (user-supplied subject)
+    - Templates with `PEND_ALL_REQUESTS` disabled (auto-enrollment)
+    - Templates with weak access controls
   - **Example (Enumerate AD CS Environment)**:
     ```bash
     # Find all certificate templates and their configurations